release-engineering/buildmetadata-maven-plugin/README.md

 Runtime Example
 -------

-Assuming the plugin configuration in pom matches the example provided above the following command will create a buildmetadata.xml file in the generated jar file under the META-INF direcory of the archive.
+Assuming the plugin configuration in pom.xml matches the example provided then simple executing maven with the install goal will create a buildmetadata.xml file in the generated jar file under the META-INF direcory of the archive.

 `mvn install`

 You can view the generated build.properties file in the archive without extracting it with the following command:

-`unzip -p example/HelloWorld/target/HelloWorld-1.0-SNAPSHOT.jar META-INF/buildmetadata.xml`
+`unzip -p example/MyApp/target/MyApp-1.0-SNAPSHOT.jar META-INF/buildmetadata.xml`

 Known Issues
 ------------